 Error: "Security Risk Found!
 Hosts File Change in File: c:\windows\system32\svchost.exe by: SONAR scan"

 SONAR detects svchost.exe as the process causing Hosts File Change Security Risk.
-Users may see screen prompts or the event may be logged in the Proactive Threat Protection Logs.
+Users may see screen prompts and/or a toolbar notification balloon and the event may be logged in the Proactive Threat Protection Logs.

 The following error is written to the Windows System Event Log: